 HOW TO DO IT: Use the Excel templates provided in class to help you allocate your budget and show through a flow chart how you’ll spend it across the year of your campaign.
 As you’re developing your allocation strategy, be thoughtful about the advantages and disadvantages of different media vehicles in terms of the target audience and their cost efficiency.

-The flow chart is very important — you’ll list the media categories along the left hand side of the graph and time across the top or bottom for the duration of the campaign.
+The flow chart is very important — you’ll list the media categories along the left-hand side of the graph and time across the top or bottom for the duration of the campaign.
 It allows you to show month-by-month how many GRPs will be allocated to the various campaign media during the campaign and when those media will be operating.